sonata-project/SonataUserBundle/Resources/doc/reference/advanced_configuration.rst

                 validation_groups:  [Authentication] # Please note : this is not the default value

     sonata_user:
         security_acl: false

-    manager_type: orm # Can be orm or mongodb
+        manager_type: orm      # can be orm or mongodb

         table:
             user_group: "my_custom_user_group_association_table_name"